dcarolinahdev/rubykoans/README.md

 if you get too few values, corresponding values are assigned to nil.

 - you can swapping values with parallel assignment.

+## Objects

+- All in Ruby are objects, and every object has different id.

+- :inspect method can return a string that describes the object in an understandable way.

+- :clone method creates a different object.